-- Go to a commercial car wash that recycles water. - Use a waterless cleaning product. - Hire a mobile detailer that provides own source of water & has the proper equipment to contain and dispose of wash water. - "Do-It-Yourself", following the guidelines provided on the next page.
+- Take your car to a commercial car wash that recycles water. - Use a waterless cleaning product. - Hire a mobile detailer that has the proper equipment to contain and dispose of wash water. - "Do-It- Yourself", using the precautions provided on the next page.